SAP-archive/teched2020-developer-keynote/s4hana/event/README.md

 - `cf` (see the [Install Guide](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html))
 - `yq` (see [the `yq` home page](https://github.com/mikefarah/yq))
 - `jq` (see [the `jq` home page](https://stedolan.github.io/jq/))

+You'll also need your SAP Enterprise Messaging service instance, as mentioned in the [Message Bus section of the main repository README](../../README.md#message-bus) - follow the [instructions](../../messaging-setup.md) to get it set up if you haven't already.

 ## Usage